BTH-ET1446-TheOctopus/P2P-File-Sharing/README.md

-P2P file sharing application is developed using Java.
+The P2P file sharing application is developed using Java.

-At start,the peers are connected to bootstrap server and request for data.Bootstrap server provides the information of random peers who have the data along with the blacklisted IPs.
+Upon start,the peers are connected to the bootstrap server.Bootstrap server displays the IP addresses of random peers,along with the blacklisted IPs.

-Peers periodically refresh their validity time and connect to one of the addresses related to swarms to download through HTTPS/REST.
+Peers are responsible for periodically refreshing the validity time for their IP addresses.
+The peer attempts to establish connections to the peers received from the bootstrap server through HTTPS/REST.

 When another peer requests for the same file as the former peer, it now has two sources to download from simultaneously.

-When a peer/client searches for data,a request is sent to the backend,which in turn communicates with database and processes the request and returns the relevant data.
+When a peer/client searches for data,a request is sent to the backend,which in turn communicates with database and processes the request, and responds with the relevant data.

-The repo both contains what was called Bootstrap and client before.
+The repo both contains what was called Bootstrap and Client before.

 # Install JAVA
 1. http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html